 The patient should be cleared from his or her surgeon before participating in a facial massage after a facelift.
 Massage can begin a couple days after surgery, or a month later – it depends on the patient’s specific case.

 There are several types of post-operative massages, ranging from lymphatic massage to ultrasound therapy.
 Consult your surgeon about expert practitioners for these techniques or how to massage your own face after your facelift.

-Types of Massage
+Types of Massage After Facelift

-Schedule an appointment with your surgeon and have your scars evaluated in person.
-Post facelift massage is a good way to reduce and soften your scar, but there are also topical solutions that may help as well – your surgeon will know what choice is right for you.

 A scar typically begins developing about three weeks after the surgery.
+You should schedule an appointment with your surgeon to have your scars evaluated in person before deciding how to treat them.
+Massage after a facelift is a good way to reduce and soften your scar, but there are topical solutions such as creams and ointments that may help your scars fade as well.
+Scarring can be even trickier to deal with after a revision facelift.
+Whether this is your first face lift or not, your surgeon will know what the right choice is for you.

 Scar massage can reduce swelling within the tissue layers.
-You can begin scar massage when the wound is healed — when there is no risk of breaking the skin.
-Use lotion as a moisturizer and lubricant, so the massage can be performed without friction.
+You can begin scar massage after the wound has healed, when there is no longer risk of breaking the skin.

+Always use lotion or oil as a moisturizer and lubricant, so the massage can be performed without friction.
 Use your index finger and middle fingers for the scar massage.
 Using moderate pressure, gently rub along the direction and length of the scar.
 Do this for five to ten minutes at least three times per day.
 Wear sunscreen throughout the year to protect the scar from the sun’s damaging rays.
-If scar massage doesn’t appear to reduce the thickness of the scar, speak with your surgeon — other treatments may be available.
+If scar massage doesn’t appear to reduce the thickness of the scar, speak with your surgeon about other treatment options.

-Facelift Massage Before and After
+Care Before and After Your Facelift Massage

-Consult your surgeon regarding post facelift massage techniques.
+Consult your surgeon regarding post-facelift massage techniques.
 Your surgeon will know what healing practices are best for you.